clk-project/clk/README.md

 Install the completion with `clk completion --case-insensitive install` and start a new shell to take advantage of it.

-Then, run `clk` to see the available commands.
+Then, run `clk command` (or simply `clk`) to see the available commands.

+Out of the box, `clk` only provides the commands that allow its user to create per own tool.

-Create a command with `clk command create python say`.
-It should open the command with your favorite editor (or whatever is in the EDITOR environment variable).
+For instance, let's create a command with `clk command create python say`.
+It should open the command with your favorite editor (whatever is in the EDITOR environment variable).

+The command is already filled with the common imports, so that you just need to edit the command code.

 In the end of the file, replace this part